bootstrap-vue/bootstrap-vue/docs/components/modal/README.md

 #### Auto Focus

-`<b-modal>` will autofocus the first visible, non-disabled, focusble element found in the modal, searching in the following order:
+`<b-modal>` will autofocus the first visible, non-disabled, focusable element found in the modal, searching in the following order:

 - Modal body
 - Modal footer
 - Modal header

-If a focusble element is not found, then the entire modal will be focused.
+If a focusable element is not found, then the entire modal will be focused.

 You can pre-focus an element within the `<b-modal>` by listening to the `<b-modal>` `shown` event, and call the element's `focus()` method. `<b-modal>` will not attempt to autofocus if an element already has focus within the `<b-modal>`.